naijasatoshi01/alstranet/README.md

 ## Introduction

-Welcome to the AlstraNet project, a cutting-edge Ethereum Zero-Knowledge (ZK) Rollup solution.
-AlstraNet is designed to enhance Ethereum's scalability, security, and privacy while maintaining decentralization.
+Welcome to the AlstraNet project, a Zero-Knowledge (ZK) Rollup solution.
+AlstraNet is designed to enhance blockchain scalability, security, and privacy while maintaining decentralization.

 ## Project Structure

-This README provides an overview of the project's technical aspects, following the Ethereum ZK Rollup Technical Specification.
+This README provides an overview of the project's technical aspects.
 We use a monorepo project structure, TypeScript for development, Hardhat for smart contract development, and Docker for containerization.

 ### 1. Core Infrastructure